Timothy Leary: Legal troubles

 Leary's bail was set at $5 million.
 The judge at his remand hearing said, "If he is allowed to travel freely, he will speak publicly and spread his ideas".
 Facing 95 years in prison, Leary hired criminal defense attorney Bruce Margolin.
 Leary mostly directed his own defense strategy, which proved unsuccessful: the jury convicted him after deliberating for less than two hours.
 Leary received five years for his prison escape, added to his original 10-year sentence.
 In 1973, he was sent to Folsom Prison in California, and put in solitary confinement.
-While in Folsom, he was placed in a cell right next to Charles Manson, and though they could not see each other, they could talk together.
-In their discussions, Manson was surprised and found it difficult to understand why Leary had given people LSD without trying to control them.
+While in Folsom, he was placed in a cell next to Charles Manson's.
+They could not see each other, but they could talk together.
+In their discussions, Manson found it difficult to understand why Leary had given people LSD without trying to control them.
 At one point, Manson said to Leary, "They took you off the streets so that I could continue with your work."